 In his more recent work, Broad has sought to open the hood on the black box of deep learning.
 By identifying layers and parameters in a GAN (in charge of the representation and manipulation of the eyes, nose or mouth in portraits or on photos), the artist has begun taking control over the neural architecture.
 The next step is to introduce specific transformations via filters installed in the GAN's upper layers.
-Broad explored in detail such a tool in the recent artworks: Disembodied Gaze and Teratome (figures 14 & 15).
-A report explains the technical aspects of this work (BROAD et al. 2020b).
+Broad explored in detail such a tool in recent artworks, Disembodied Gaze and Teratome (figures 14 & 15).
+A report explains the technical aspects of this work, which has come of the collaboration between Broad, Grierson and myself (BROAD et al. 2020b).